YongHui-X/YongHui-X/README.md

 ## Hi there 👋

 ### 🌱 About me
-I'm a current National University of Singapore, Institute of Systems Science (nUS-ISS) post-grad student, working my way towards graduation and an internship!
+I'm a current National University of Singapore, Institute of Systems Science (NUS-ISS) post-grad student, working my way towards graduation and an internship!
 I’m currently learning Machine Learning, Android Dev, and Agile software Delivery.
 I specialise in spring boot, java and Machine Learning.
 Feel free to browse my projects and give feedback.

-### 📫 How to reach me:
+### 📫 How to reach me
 You may reach me at 97332464 or johnny2769@gmail.com.
 Thank you!
 <!--
 **YongHui-X/YongHui-X** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.